 Current Event Reminders:

-Next Monthly Luncheon - Monday August 4 at the Cornerstone Restaurant in Port Angeles at 12:30 (for the entire year’s dates and locations go to the bottom of the Events Tab).
+Next Monthly Luncheon - Monday September 1 at the 101 Diner in Sequim at 12:30 (for the entire year’s dates and locations go to the bottom of the Events Tab).

-Next Monthly Meeting – (There is no meeting in July) Tuesday, August 19 at 7:00 p.m. in The Fifth Avenue, at 500 Hendrickson Road near North 5th Ave in Sequim, Washington.
+Next Monthly Meeting - Tuesday, August 19 at 7:00 p.m. in The Fifth Avenue, at 500 Hendrickson Road near North 5th Ave in Sequim, Washington.
 Visitors are welcome!